 Professor John Howard

-I have been fortunate to receive awards from the AHRC, British Academy, Delfina, Fulbright, Rockefeller, and King’s College London Students’ Union.
+He has received awards from the AHRC, British Academy, Delfina, Fulbright, Rockefeller, and King’s College London Students’ Union.

 - Histories of gender and sexuality: Queer cultures